print-hi/rit-docs/mkdocs/docs/Economic Scenario Generator/cts_esg.md

-# Continuous Generator
+# Continuous-Time Generator

-The continuous economic scenario generator only simulates the future zero coupon bond rates for a more accurate forecast of interest rates.
+The continuous-time economic scenario generator simulates the trajectories of:

+(1) Australia zero coupon bond rates maturing every quarter from 3 months up to 10 years, i.e., 0.25 years, 0.5 years, 0.75 years, ..., 10 years,

+(2) NSW home value index,

+(3) S&P/ASX200 prices.

 The results are still depicted with the same simulation frequency options as the discrete case, but the calculations are based in continuous time.

 ---